Hassiummm/Hello-World/README.md

 1. *Algebraic Geometry* by Hartshorne
 2. *Introduction to Homological Algebra* by Weibel

 For (1), I plan to include all the exercises.
-For (2), as there are no dedicated exercise pages, I will include all examples. (´･_･`) lots work to do...
+For (2), as there are no dedicated exercise pages, I will include all examples. lots work to do... (´･_･`)

 Please share any books or articles you find interesting (>^ω^<)

-If you find mistakes in my notes, please contact me at: andyshuaihao@gmail.com
+If you find mistakes in my notes, please contact me at andyshuaihao@gmail.com or on discord (my username: hassium_hs)